Knowledge

 Depending on the area of application and security requirements, door locks differ significantly.
 Here is an overview of the different types of door locks:

-Deadbolt locks are usually used as an additional security measure.
-They are fitted to the inside of the door and can be used independently of the main lock.
-They are particularly popular for side entrances or cellar doors.
+Bolt locks serve as additional security next to the main lock.
+They are usually attached to the inside of the door and can be operated independently of the main lock.
+Bolt locks are particularly popular for side entrances, cellar doors or garage doors, where they offer simple and effective additional security.

 Digital Door Locks: The Future of Access – BlueID Solutions